 Fascism was an ethos, much more than a political or historical movement.
 Fascism permeated past, present and future by absorbing politics, society, philosophy and religion, all of this predicated on the promise of satisfying human drives.
-Indeed, fascist state only existed to the extent that it was believed in, its promises inextricably linked with individual self-actualization.59 control, and engender strong unity in the state; that is, it translated to a unitary or collectivist control.
+Indeed, fascist state only existed to the extent that it was believed in, its promises inextricably linked with individual self-actualization.

+Consequently, the massive demoralization that followed the First World War easily transformed the fascist movement into a national ideal, making it a cultural cult with very wide appeal.
+This is why fascism was able to exercise considerable national control, and engender strong unity in the state; that is, it translated to a unitary or collectivist control.
 This idea of collectivism is implicit in the Latin derivation of the word, fascis, which according to Appadorai means a group or cluster.
-In his exact words, the word "is used of a cluster of plants or branches which grow stronger by being thus bound together".60 As a political theory, it describes a government headed by a dictator, who maintains absolute control over all the social activities, structures and life styles in the state.
+In his exact words, the word "is used of a cluster of plants or branches which grow stronger by being thus bound together".
+As a political theory, it describes a government headed by a dictator, who maintains absolute control over all the social activities, structures and life styles in the state.
 To achieve this, fascism exults the state or party authority and interests above the individual needs and freedom; that is, the state or party determines the good and interests of the individual, and, usually, this do not differ from the good and interests of the state or party as such.
-By implication, this is "the creation of a State of truly sovereign authority which dominates all the forces in the country and which at the same time is in constant contact with the masses, guiding their sentiments, educating them and looking after their interests".61 Another basic feature of fascism is that it is diametrically opposed to pacifism.
+By implication, this is "the creation of a State of truly sovereign authority which dominates all the forces in the country and which at the same time is in constant contact with the masses, guiding their sentiments, educating them and looking after their interests".
+Another basic feature of fascism is that it is diametrically opposed to pacifism.
 To the fascist, revolution and war are sure paths to eternal peace: thus, if you want peace, prepare for war.
 It equally opposes socialism which espouses public ownership and participation in state control.
 In fascist ideology, the state is supreme and exercises absolute control in all ramification; in other words, it emphasizes limited political participation.
 In this regard, also, it represses liberalism and political opposition.
 As such, liberal democracy is alien to the fascist.
 Appadorai rightly captures the fascist critic of democracy thus: